Oxyd: Gameplay

-The player controls a small black marble that rolls around, touches things to activate them (Oxyds are opened by touching them), and bashes things to move them.
+Oxyd is a sequel to a puzzle game called Esprit, where the player controls a small black marble that rolls around, touches things to activate them (Oxyds are opened by touching them), and bashes things to move them.
 The player has an inventory and can add some items to the inventory by rolling over them.
 The game's playfield is called a landscape.
-The player must open all of the Oxyds to progress to the next landscape.
+The player must open all the Oxyds to progress to the next landscape.
 Oxyds must be matched in pairs.
 An unpaired Oxyd will close if an Oxyd of another pattern or colour is opened.

 Some landscapes also contain textual clues, which the player can place in their inventory by rolling the marble over them.
 They can then be selected and read.
 There are clues on many landscapes: some are helpful, but others are confusing or not so helpful.
 Other useful items include bombs, dynamite, spades, keys and computer disks.
 These items may be placed in the inventory, and can create or destroy blocks, create holes, fill holes, and open doors.
 There are other interactive blocks, including movable wooden blocks, lasers, mirrors, hidden passages.
 There are also dangerous areas, including bottomless pits, crumbling floors (which collapse if the marble has been rolled on them several times), slides, pools of water to drown in, quicksand (which the marble will slowly sink in), and assorted traps.

-Some levels invert the player's controls, and in the sequel games, the player has to control several balls, which shatter if they touch each other.
+Some levels invert the player's controls, in later entries to the series, the player has to control several balls, which shatter if they touch each other.

 There are two-player cooperative levels with one black and one white marble that can either be played by one player, alternating his mouse control between either marble, or by two players playing on two interconnected computers.
 The interconnection is accomplished by MIDI on the Atari ST, or by the serial ports on other machines.

 Release

 Dongleware offered for $4 shipping and handling the first ten levels of Oxyd, and the game was easily obtainable from shareware CDs or bulletin board systems.
 From the 11th level onward, at various intervals throughout the games, "Magic Tokens" blocked crucial parts and passageways of the landscapes, mostly rendering progress impossible.
 These stones could only be removed by entering a code.
 The Oxyd Book was sold separately for $39, with code tables matching the information given on the Magic Stone.
-This form of software protection used the book as a dongle or code wheel; however, unlike other games which use the code book protection approach, the game itself was free.
+This form of software protection used the book as a dongle or code wheel, but unlike other games which use the code book protection approach, the game itself was free.